Harmonic generation in bent graphene with artificially-enhanced spin-orbit coupling: Interaction with the electromagnetic field

 \section{Interaction with the electromagnetic field}

 We now consider the interaction of a flake of bent graphene in the presence of SOC, with an external electromagnetic field, and we then calculate its nonlinear response.
 To account for such an interaction, we employ minimal coupling, and simply make the electromagnetic vector potential $\vett{A}(t)$ appear via the minimal substitution $\vett{p}\mapsto \left(\vett{p}+e\vett{A}^{(s)}+e\vett{A}(t)\right)$, so that both the effects of an actual (electromagnetic pulse) and artificial (bending) gauge field are described within the same formalism.
-Throughout this whole section, we assume the electromagnetic vector potential to be written as $\vett{A}(t)=\mathcal{A}(t)e^{-i\omega_Lt}\uvett{f}+\text{c.c.}$, where $\uvett{f}$ is a suitable polarisation vector, $\omega_L$ is the pulse carrier frequency, and the pulse shape is assumed Gaussian, i.e., $\mathcal{A}(t)=E_L\tau\,\exp{\left(-(t-t_0)^2/\tau^2\right)}$, with $E_L$ being the pulse amplitude, and $\tau$ its duration
+Throughout this whole section, we assume the electromagnetic vector potential to be written as $\vett{A}(t)=\mathcal{A}(t)e^{-i\omega_Lt}\uvett{f}+\text{c.c.}$, where $\uvett{f}$ is a suitable polarisation vector, $\omega_L$ is the pulse carrier frequency, and the pulse shape is assumed Gaussian, i.e., $\mathcal{A}(t)=E_L\tau\,\exp{\left(-(t-t_0)^2/\tau^2\right)}$, with $E_L$ being the pulse amplitude, and $\tau$ its duration.
+We moreover assume, for simplicity, that the electromagnetic field impinges normally on the bent graphene sheet.
+This assumption is justified by the fact, thatour model Hamiltonian for graphene automatically takes into account of a re-centering of $k$-space around the position of the Dirac points.

-In what follows, moreover, we consider two different regimes of light-matter interaction: first, we consider the usual sub-lattice coupling (and assume linear polarisation), then we introduce a spin-field interaction term, which couples the photon and electron spin directly, thus granting us access to spin dynamics.